 - Firmly holding the cob down with the palm of your non-dominant hand, slice the kernels off the cob.
 Continue rotating the cob until you’ve sliced off all the kernels.
 Collect the kernels in a bowl and proceed with the recipe.

-- You can save stripped cobs to make corn stock for chowder, if you’d like, or just discard them.
+- You can save stripped cobs to make corn stock for chowder, if you’d like, or compost them.

 It’s very simple to make: you simply soak some cashews for a couple of hours and then blend them with water, lemon or lime juice, and salt; you can eat it as is or flavor it with almost anything (garlic and herbs being the obvious choices).
 You can also make a sweet version – with maple syrup, vanilla, and berries, for instance.
 Once you try it, it’s sure to become a part of your regular rotation.